-Vacation hours are granted at hire (pro-rated for the year based on start date) and at the start of the calendar year for Classified employees and the start of the fiscal year (July 1st) for Unclassified Faculty, Academic Staff and Limited appointees.
+Vacation hours are granted at hire (pro-rated for the year based on start date) and at the start of the calendar year for University Staff employees and the start of the fiscal year (July 1st) for Faculty, Academic Staff and Limited appointees.

 Once the annual vacation allotment is granted, vacation may be used before it's earned during that annual period.
-Vacation can be used from the first day of employment - Classified employees must serve their original six month probationary period before vacation can be used.
+Vacation can be used from the first day of employment.
 Use of vacation, like all other paid leave, must be approved by your supervisor.

 If vacation is not used within the year it is earned, it may be carried over into the following year.
 If vacation is not used by the end of the carryover period, it will be lost.

-- Classified employees can carry over vacation until the end of the following calendar year (December 31).
+- University Staff employes can carry over vacation until the end of the following calendar year (December 31).